 What are these and how are they different?

 A durable power of attorney would follow the steps outlined in the intro.
-When both parties sign the document, the power of attorney goes into effect for you to act on behalf of your parent.
+When both parties sign the document, the durable POA goes into effect for you to act on behalf of your parent.

-The only way this power would end is if your parent passes away, you pass away, or one or both parties revokes it in writing.
+The only way this legal right would end is if your parent passes away, you pass away, or one or both parties revokes it in writing.

 Non-Durable Power Of Attorney

-As the name suggests, non-durable power of attorney is not as long-lasting.
+As the name suggests, a non-durable POA is not as long-lasting.
 Should your parent become incapacitated from injury, illness, or disease, then your rights as power of attorney significantly lessen.
-You will only be able to make a few decisions for your parents, if any at all.
+This is a limited power of attorney, so you will only have the legal authority to make a few decisions for your parents, if any at all.

 Besides durable and non-durable powers of attorney, there are three other forms we want to discuss as well.
 These are springing, medical, and financial powers of attorney.